 Most people only market when they need new clients or more money.
-For your business to be successful year round you need to put your marketing efforts on the front burner and keep it cranked on high all the time.
+For your business to be successful all year round, you need to put your marketing efforts on the front burner and keep it cranked on high all the time.

 What does marketing include?

 This means that nothing in your business exists in isolation.
-When you combine your creative efforts with your marketing calendar your business will feel a lot more organized and put together.
+When you combine your creative efforts with your marketing calendar, your business will feel much more organized and put together.
 Everything will be in synch and working for you to attract more clients across all media (online and offline) platforms.

 10 Steps To Creating A 6-Month Marketing Calendar